 I have been working in massage therapy since 2007, am registered and in good standing with the College of Massage Therapists of Ontario, and a member of the Registered Massage Therapists Association of Ontario.

-Over the years, I have thrived in a variety of different massage settings, such as relaxation spas, heli-ski lodges, multidisciplinary, and RMT clinics.
-I have also have experience working with patients in specialty clinics such as Sutherland Chan's Breast Clinic, Princess Margaret Hospital’s palliative care unit for cancer patients, and Lyndhurst Hospital’s Spinal Cord Rehabilitation Program.
+Over the years I have thrived in a variety of different massage settings, such as relaxation spas, heli-ski lodges, multidisciplinary, and RMT clinics.
+I have also gained experience working with patients in specialty clinics such as Sutherland Chan's Breast Clinic, Princess Margaret Hospital’s palliative care unit for cancer patients, and Lyndhurst Hospital’s Spinal Cord Rehabilitation Program.

-These experiences have given me further insight into how I can be of service to my clientele regarding pain management, the reduction of scar tissue, improving strength and mobility post-injury and -surgery, and the ongoing process of healing both the body and the spirit during times of crisis.
+The extensive training, and viaried work environments I've enjoyed, have given me further insight into how I can be of service to my clientele regarding pain management, the reduction of scar tissue, improving strength and mobility post injury and surgery, and the ongoing process of healing both the body and the spirit during times of crisis.

 Tensegrity Manual Therapy